department-of-veterans-affairs/vagov-content/pages/disability/add-remove-dependent.md

 - Are eligible for VA disability compensation, **and**
 - Have a combined disability rating of at least 30% <br>
 <br>

+Adding a dependent may make you eligible to receive a higher compensation payment (also called a benefit rate).

 ### Who does VA consider a dependent?